abeeraz379/Bank-Marketing/README.md

 - By : **ABeer Al-Zebda | Machine Learning Engineer**
 <img width="1024" height="536" alt="Digital-marketing-for-banking-industry-1024x536" src="https://github.com/user-attachments/assets/b76ac95d-bf09-44ca-ab38-9857354401e3" />

-# Overview
+## Project Overview

-**This project analyzes a real-world dataset from direct marketing campaigns conducted by a Portuguese banking institution, where clients were contacted via phone calls to determine whether they would subscribe to a bank term deposit (yes or no).
-The goal was to build and evaluate machine learning models capable of predicting client subscription decisions.**
+This project analyzes a real-world dataset from direct marketing campaigns conducted by a Portuguese banking institution, where clients were contacted via phone calls to determine whether they would subscribe to a bank term deposit (yes or no).
+The goal was to build and evaluate advanced machine learning models capable of predicting client subscription decisions.

-**The analysis began with an exploratory data analysis phase, where several features were visually examined to understand their relationship with the subscription outcome.
-Key findings revealed that age and the Consumer Price Index had little to no discriminating influence on the subscription decision, while features such as call duration, number of campaign contacts, education level, marital status, and job type showed varying degrees of association with the outcome.
-Notably, university degree holders, single clients, and retired or student clients were found to be marginally more likely to subscribe.**
+The analysis began with comprehensive **exploratory data analysis (EDA)**, visually examining feature distributions and their relationships with the subscription outcome.
+Key findings identified **call duration** and **number of campaign contacts** as the strongest predictors, while age and macroeconomic indicators showed minimal influence.
+Demographic patterns revealed university degree holders, single clients, retired individuals, and students as more likely subscribers.

-**For the modeling phase, two classification algorithms were implemented — Logistic Regression and Random Forest — each trained and evaluated both with and without feature scaling.
-A Column Transformer and Pipeline were constructed to handle preprocessing in a structured and reproducible manner.
-Results showed that scaling produced a slight improvement in logistic regression accuracy, though the overall performance remained similar across both versions, likely due to the imbalanced nature of the dataset where the majority of clients did not subscribe, causing the models to be biased toward the dominant class.**
+**Four powerful classifiers** were implemented and rigorously evaluated—**Logistic Regression**, **Random Forest**, **XGBoost**, and **CatBoost**—each trained both **with and without feature scaling** using a structured **ColumnTransformer** and **Pipeline** for reproducible preprocessing.

-**To address this, threshold tuning was applied to both models in order to identify the optimal decision boundary that balances precision and recall, moving beyond the default 0.5 threshold and improving the model's sensitivity toward correctly identifying potential subscribers.**
+All models achieved high test accuracy, though the dataset's significant **class imbalance** (few subscribers vs many non-subscribers) caused bias toward the majority class.
+To address this, **threshold tuning** was applied across all models to optimize the decision boundary, balancing precision and recall for better sensitivity toward identifying potential subscribers.

+**XGBoost and CatBoost** emerged as top performers, demonstrating the most robust handling of the imbalanced data while maintaining excellent overall performance.

+This pipeline showcases production-ready machine learning capabilities for optimizing marketing campaign targeting and client segmentation.
 # Data Set
 - The data is related with direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.